The Original Golden Hind

 The vessel remained there for nearly 70 years where she eventually disintegrated due to the rains and weather and was broken up.
 Nothing remains of the ship except a chair carved from its timbers, which can be seen in the Bodleian Library in Oxford.
 The remains of the ship is still believed to be located at 'Convoys Wharf' a large former Tudor shipyard in Deptford, London,

-For more on the original ship refer to the Golden Hind Guide book available HERE.
+For more on the original ship refer to the Golden Hind Guide book available from the shop.